tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

 1. Click ![](//mccdn.qcloud.com/static/img/9d38f7bfbe02a922370765f3adfa58bf/image.png) and enter the necessary information of the scaling group on the pop-up page.
 Fields marked with ![](//mccdn.qcloud.com/static/img/f9df27a1d1e0d42a7ff08dd884bfa34c/image.png) are required.
 See the figure below:
 ![](https://mc.qcloudimg.com/static/img/2fb365611291fb8917637dba46f398f4/image.png)
- - A scaling group maintains the number of CVM instances too meet the desired capacity between the minimum and maximum capacity values.
+ - A scaling group maintains the number of CVM instances to meet the desired capacity between the minimum and maximum capacity values.
     - The starting instance quantity defines the default number of CVM instances in the scaling group.
     - If a scaling group has a number of CVM instances less than the minimum scaling capacity value, it will automatically increase the number of instances to meet the minimum condition.
     - If a scaling group has a number of CVM instances greater than the maximum scaling capacity value, it will automatically terminate instances until the number of instances is equal to the maximum value allowed.